The-Normal-One1/The-Normal-One1/README.md

 <img align="right" src="https://media.giphy.com/media/f3iwJFOVOwuy7K6FFw/giphy.gif">

-- 🎓 I have a **Bachelor's degree** in Mechanical engineering (Design).
+- 🎓 I have a **Bachelor's degree** in Mechanical engineering (specialized in Design).
 Obtained from Addis Ababa University, Ethiopia.

 - 👩‍💻 I’m currently studying and training to become a **Full-Stack Software Developer** in a remote, collaborative and multicultural environment at [Microverse.](https://github.com/microverseinc)